verse-lab/greta/examples.md

 ...
 ```

-Based on the above lines, we can create following options for the user:
+Based on the first example, we can create following options for the user:

 ```
      (Option 1)         |      (Option 2)
                         |